-Best Windows Backup Software
+The best Windows backup software

 - All of our reviews

-We need backup software because we don’t live in a perfect world.
+We need backup software on our PCs because we don’t live in a perfect world.
 If only Microsoft provided Windows users with something like Apple’s Time Machine: an effective, set-it-and-forget-it, total system recovery and backup solution that requires little interaction or thought on the part of the user.

 Instead, Microsoft offers a mishmash of restore points, recovery discs, file backup, and even the un-retired System Backup (Windows 7), which was probably originally put out to pasture for its propensity to choke on dissimilar hardware.
+Online backup services are another option, but desktop clients tend to offer far more flexibility.

 Plenty of vendors have stepped in with alternatives.
-None are as quite as slick as Time Machine (though occasionally it’s mimicked), but some come darn close.
+None are quite as slick as Time Machine (though occasionally it’s mimicked), but some come darn close.
 Most are effective—and many are free.
 Read on for our top picks.

-Best overall backup program
+Best overall backup program: True Image 2017

 Acronis True Image wins our pick for best backup software with its speed: It's the fastest overall backup program we've tested by a bunch.
-It also has just about every feature you could wish for, including affordable online storage.
+It also has just about every feature you could wish for, including affordable online storage (see our full review).

 The tradeoff is a whopping six processes running in the background by default, which you'll notice via lengthened our boot times.
 There’s a lot of stuff in the system tray as well.
 If you have only simple backup needs, you're likely be better off with our best budget pick, Aomei Backupper Standard--but for those who need the extra muscle, True Image performs like a champ.

-Best budget backup program
+Best budget backup program: Backupper Standard 4

-Among the free programs we tested, Backupper Standard wins primarily because it has the most features, including imaging, file backup, disk cloning, and plain file syncing, plus multiple scheduling options.
+Among the free programs we tested, Backupper Standard wins primarily because it has the most features, including imaging, file backup, disk cloning, and plain file syncing, plus multiple scheduling options (see our full review).
 Sure, its bitmapped interface may be retro, but the layout and workflow are intuitive.
 And though it's on the slower side for backing up sets of files, it's the fastest software we've tested so far for backing up full disks and partitions.
 Its CPU usage during backup is also commendably light.

 What to look for in backup software

-Note: Editor's note: Last updated April 24, 2018 to include CloudBerry Backup in our list of reviewed software.